-Power MOSFET 7 Amps, 20 Volts
+Power MOSFET 7 Amps, 30 Volts N-Channel SO-8

-N-Channel SO-8, Dual

-EZFETsTM are an advanced series of Power MOSFETs which contain monolithic back-to-back zener diodes.
-These zener diodes provide protection against ESD and unexpected transients.
 These miniature surface mount MOSFETs feature ultra low $R{DS(on)}$ and true logic level performance.
 They are capable of withstanding high energy in the avalanche and commutation modes and the drain-to-source diode has a very low reverse recovery time.
-EZFET devices are designed for use in low voltage, high speed switching applications where power efficiency is important.
+MiniMOSTM devices are designed for use in low voltage, high speed switching applications where power efficiency is important.
 Typical applications are dc-dc converters, and power management in portable and battery powered products such as computers, printers, cellular and cordless phones.
 They can also be used for low voltage motor controls in mass storage products such as disk drives and tape drives.
+The avalanche energy is specified to eliminate the guesswork in designs where inductive loads are switched and offer additional safety margin against unexpected voltage transients.

-- Zener Protected Gates Provide Electrostatic Discharge Protection - Designed to Withstand 200 V Machine Model and 2000 V Human Body Model - Ultra Low $R{DS(on)}$ Provides Higher Efficiency and Extends Battery Life - Logic Level Gate Drive - Can be Driven by Logic ICs - Miniature SO-8 Surface Mount Package - Saves Board Space - Diode is Characterized for use in Bridge Circuits - Diode Exhibits High Speed, with Soft Recovery - $Idss$ Specified at Elevated Temperature - Mounting Information for SO-8 Package Provided
+- Ultra Low $R{DS(on)}$ Provides Higher Efficiency and Extends Battery Life - Logic Level Gate Drive - Can Be Driven by Logic ICs - Miniature SO-8 Surface Mount Package - Saves Board Space - Diode Is Characterized for Use In Bridge Circuits - Diode Exhibits High Speed, With Soft Recovery - I{DSS} Specified at Elevated Temperature - Avalanche Energy Specified - Mounting Information for SO-8 Package Provided